 Since its inception, Wayfair has set a high standard for customer experience.
 Wayfair’s director of product, Matt Zisow, shared how big data impacts everything from the company’s web presence, to how it sources products, to its business decisions.

 But collecting data doesn’t just magically create perfect customer experiences.
 It starts with breaking down team silos to ensure everyone has access to the same information.
 As Zisow put it, “...We know that data democracy is critical to our success.
 We don't want to limit the power of big data to insights that just a few people have access to.
-Whether you're in marketing, logistics or engineering, the ability to see and manipulate data is what keeps our organization continuously innovating."
+Whether you're in marketing, logistics, or engineering, the ability to see and manipulate data is what keeps our organization continuously innovating."

-At Wayfair, a customer can take a picture of a chair they like at a friend’s house, and then upload that photo to the company's website to search for (and buy) similar looking items.
-By adding this feature, Wayfair saw an increase in repeat customers year-over-year: “Not only do we use the data to find answers, we use it to find new questions that we hadn't even thought of asking as well.
+At Wayfair, a customer can take a picture of a chair they like at a friend’s house, and then upload that photo to the company's website to search for (and buy) similar-looking items.
+By adding this feature, Wayfair saw an increase in repeat customers year-over-year: “Not only do we use the data to find answers, but we also use it to find new questions that we hadn't even thought of asking as well.
 By continuously analyzing the entire feedback loop, we use data to keep working toward that goal of improving the customer experience in ways that are significant and measurable."
 This example highlights how the brand is using data to improve CX, strengthen its visual search capabilities, and discover new revenue streams.

 How Lineate Can Help